yorik1980/RabbitMq/README.md

 # RabbitMq
-Simple RabbitMq extension for Yii
+Simple RabbitMq extension for Yii.

 Provides simple publish/consume interface with optional file backup.
-If connnection to RabbitMq not established while publishing backup file will be used.
+If connnection to RabbitMq not established while publishing, backup file will be used.

 To publish backuped messages run restoreFromBackupFile method.

 ## Usage